SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/connect-to-api-secured-with-aad.md

 6. On the **Active Directory Authentication** blade, set the **Management mode** to **Express**, and create a new Azure AD app.

     > [!IMPORTANT]
-    > When using the Express configuration mode, the Azure Portal creates a new Azure AD application from the same directory where the Function App is located.
+    > When using the Express configuration mode, the Azure portal creates a new Azure AD application from the same directory where the Function App is located.
 If the Function App is hosted in a different Azure subscription with a different directory, you should use the advanced mode instead, and specify the ID of the directory and application that should be used to secure access to the API.
     >
     > When using existing Azure AD applications, configure the application to accept credentials from a single tenant only.
 Configuring the application as multi-tenant allows any user with a valid organization or personal account to connect to your API.
     >